ibm-cloud-docs/key-protect/import-standard-keys.md

     Where "password" is the key material you want to use.

-To avoid extra characters, for example an extra new line, it is a best practice to copy the base64 to the clipboard, especially when the base64 string is going to be posted in the console.
+To avoid additional characters, for example an additional new line, it is a best practice to copy the base64 to the clipboard, especially when the base64 string is going to be posted in the console.
 {: tip}

 ### Using OpenSSL to create and encode new key material